Cool off in the largest interactive fountain in Gwinnett County at Suwanee Town Center.

 More: Guide to Columbus

 Cool Off in the Fountains

-No need to just run through a sprinkler in the front yard anymore, Georgia has several splash fountains throughout the state where visitors can cool off with a quick run through, or dowse themselves with a steady stream.
+No need to just run through a sprinkler in the front yard anymore, Georgia has several splash fountains throughout the state where visitors can cool off with a quick run-through, or dowse themselves with a steady stream.
 It’s like a free version of the many Georgia water parks.
-Whether you are 5 or 50, these community gathering spots, like Centennial Olympic Park in Atlanta, are a lot of fun, and a great way to beat the Georgia heat.
+Whether you are 5 or 50, these community gathering spots, like in Suwanee and at Lillian Webb Park in Norcross, are a lot of fun, and a great way to beat the Georgia heat.

 Grab your binoculars and open your ears to seek out a kaleidoscope of birds that live and migrate in Georgia.
 From bald eagles to roseate spoonbills, brown thrashers to wild turkeys, hundreds of species can be seen and heard throughout the state.
 The great thing about birding is that you can do it anywhere outside!
 Pick a trail, park, forest or field, and let the fun begin.

 To explore the fascinating species on the Georgia coast, you can follow the Colonial Coast Birding Trail to 17 stops from Savannah to the Okefenokee National Wildlife Refuge.
 Download a checklist before your to see what you might find each season.